 We stayed at the Castle Kona Reef, a resort that was more of a condo so it had a kitchen, laundry and a decent pool but, sadly, no swim-up bar.
 Still, it was clean and located in Kailua-Kona along the water, convenient to a stretch of touristy bars and ‘bacon grease’-themed restaurants.

-Not only is Hawai‘i the largest island, it’s also the youngest, making it Hawai‘i’s version of the Wild West.
-Covering about 4,000 square miles, this rock in the ocean has a rough-hewn, lava-oozing look that’s not exactly ugly, but it ain’t pretty either—kinda like Clint Eastwood before his face became wrinkly enough to frighten small children.
+Not only is Hawaii the largest island, it’s also the youngest, making it Hawaii’s version of the Wild West.
+Covering about 4,000 square miles, this rock in the ocean has a roughly hewn, lava-oozing look that’s not exactly ugly, but it ain’t pretty either—kinda like Clint Eastwood before his face became wrinkly enough to frighten small children.

-Originally called the “Sandwich Islands” by Captain Cook who was obviously hallucinating from starvation, the entire chain of islands was believed to be formed by the Hawaiian Hotspot, a blowtorch-like fissure below the Earth’s crust, that periodically burst up through the continental plates causing a volcanic shower of hot, molten lava.
-As the lava cooled, it built up leaving behind nutrient-rich land which would, over the eons, become home to wildly flourishing flora, fauna and McDonald’s restaurants.
+Originally called the “Sandwich Islands” by Captain Cook—who was obviously hallucinating from starvation—the entire chain of islands was believed formed by the Hawaiian Hotspot, a massive blowtorch-like fissure below the Earth’s crust, that periodically burst up through the continental plates causing a volcanic shower of hot, molten lava.
+As the lava cooled, it built up leaving behind nutrient-rich land which would, over the eons, become home to wildly flourishing flora, fauna, and McDonald’s restaurants.

-Not surprisingly, Hawai‘i isn’t exactly teeming with indigenous life forms.
-In fact, it isn’t teeming with any.
-Evidently, every single non-microscopic life-form (with the exception of birds) was brought to the island by boat or plane, including cows, goats, horses, and mongooses.
-Yeah, I said mongooses (not mongeese, fyi).
 It seems that the island had a rat problem back in the day, and someone’s brilliant solution was to bring over mongooses to kill them.
 That probably seemed like a good idea until they found out that rats are nocturnal and mongooses are diurnal.
-So now Hawai‘i has a rat AND mongoose problem.
+So now Hawaii has a rat AND mongoose problem.
 (Watch out for them, as mongooses are mean drunks).